JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-create-first-app.md

     `getPlatform()` function.
 The Android app uses the `AndroidPlatform` implementation, while the iOS app uses the `IOSPlatform` implementation.

-#### Experiment with the expect/actual mechanism {initial-collapse-state="collapsed"}
+#### Explore the expect/actual mechanism {initial-collapse-state="collapsed"}

-The template uses the expect/actual mechanism for functions but the same works for most Kotlin declarations, such as properties and classes.
+The template project uses the expect/actual mechanism for functions but the same works for most Kotlin declarations, such as properties and classes.
 Let's implement an expected property:

 1. Open `Platform.kt` in the `commonMain` module and add the following at the end of the file: